Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 the infinite dilution activity coefficient of component i.
 The critical

-ratio, X, is defined as follows:
+ratio, X, is defined as follows (PCT/

 X